live-clones/pybtex/docs/source/api/formatting.rst

 1. Pybtex reads the file :file:`mydocument.aux` in the current directory.
-    This file is normally created by LaTeX and contains all sorts of auxiliary information collected during processing the LaTeX document.
+    This file is normally created by LaTeX and contains all sorts of auxiliary information collected during processing of the LaTeX document.

-    Pybtex is interested in these pieces of information:
+    Pybtex is interested in these three pieces of information:

     Bibliography style:
         First, Pybtex searches the :file:`.aux` file for a ``\bibstyle``